 Check roof and foundation of building annually .
 If roof is leaking, or foundation has problems, schedule for repair.
-Monitor use of candles and open flames: assign someone to oversee knowing when these will be used.
+Monitor use of candles and open flames.
+Assign someone to be in charge of knowing when these will be used.
 Test smoke detectors annually .
-If the alarms are battery-operated, replace the batteries.
+If the alarms are battery operated, replace batteries.
 Inspect HVAC equipment annually .
 If HVAC needs maintenance, schedule for repair.
 Have an electrician inspect the wiring, power connection, and circuit boxes annually.
-Inspect water heaters annually .
+Inspect water heaters annually.
 Provide backups and surge protection for all power sources.
 Clean out gutters and drains annually.
 Maintain grounds and fences.
 Trim all trees away from the rooflines annually.
-Check the security of canopies and covered walks regularly.
+Check the security of canopies and covered walks on a regular basis.
 Ensure vehicles have updated preventative maintenance.
 Ensure jumper cables are on hand.